-- Heating InstaMorph above 150 degrees F does not improve the properties of InstaMorph in any way.
-It may lead to InstaMorph sticking to more things and increase the likelihood of burns.
-So just don’t do it; you don’t need to.
+- Heating InstaMorph above 150 degrees F may lead to InstaMorph sticking to more things and increases the likelihood of heat related injuries.

 - Small pellets of InstaMorph could be a choking hazard.
 Please supervise small children when using InstaMorph.

-- InstaMorph can stick to different materials.
+- InstaMorph can stick to different materials when it’s hot.
 Sometimes you want this, sometimes you don’t.
-InstaMorph, when moldable, can stick to different types of materials, including but not limited to: metal, plastic, fabrics acrylics (like fake fingernails or plexiglass), or styrofoam.
-This could be a good thing, but it all depends on the project or the mistake.
+It can stick to the following including but not limited to: metal, other plastic, vinyls, fabrics, acrylics (like fake fingernails or plexiglass), and styrofoam.

-- InstaMorph has not been certified “safe for internal use” or “food safe”.
+- Although its non-toxic, InstaMorph has not been certified “safe for internal use” or “food safe”.

 Check out our InstaMorph Techniques for more advanced things to do with InstaMorph!